A Rogue’s Scandalous Wish

 This marriage of convenience Regency historical by a USA Today bestselling author is a sigh-worthy, heart-warming tale of love redeemed as Brandon tries to win Philomena’s heart again.

-If you enjoy reading friends to lovers, strong heroine, or second chance stories with a dash of intrigue, a sprinkle of humor, and gripping emotion then you’ll adore Collette Cameron’s tantalizing THE HONORABLE ROGUES SERIES™.
-Buy A ROGUE’S SCANDALOUS WISH and settle into your favorite reading nook for a rousing romantic adventure you can’t put down.
+If you enjoy reading friends to lovers, strong heroine, or second chance stories with a dash of intrigue, a sprinkle of humor, and gripping emotion then you’ll adore Collette Cameron’s tantalizing THE HONORABLE ROGUES® series.
+Settle into your favorite reading nook for a rousing romantic adventure you can’t put down.

 Though this book can easily be read as a stand-alone, most readers prefer to read the series in order.